WasixXD/Compass/README.md

 # ▶️  You can Test at [Compass](https://compass-h5gl.onrender.com/)
 ## *Disclaimer* Dont use your actual password, because they are store as plain text, make up one
+\
+# After creating an account clone the reposity and download the dependecys run the `client/main.js`